-Until the middle of the 1980s, it was believed that the major causes of ulcers were stress, the genetically linked secretion of excessive stomach acid, eating too much fatty, rich and spicy food, and drinking too much alcohol, coffee and colas.
+Until the 1980s, it was believed that the major causes of ulcers were stress, the genetically linked secretion of excessive stomach acid, eating too much fatty, rich and spicy food, and drinking too much alcohol, coffee and colas.

 It was also believed that certain personality types were more susceptible to peptic ulcers.
-The viewpoint was that all these factors contributed to an excessive production of stomach acids, which eroded the protective lining of the stomach, duodenum or oesophagus.
+The viewpoint was that all these factors contributed to the excessive production of stomach acid, which eroded the protective lining of the stomach and duodenum.

 Preventing peptic ulcers